GisellaBella/lightening-taks-chrome-extension/README.md

 		  </body>
 		</html>

-5. And due to security constraints, we can’t put inline JavaScript into our HTML file so we'll create a separate  popup.js file.
+	5. And due to security constraints, we can’t put inline JavaScript into our HTML file so we'll create a separate  popup.js file. (this example is "borrowing" the post method from 'http://gtmetrix.com/analyze.html?bm' page)

 		document.addEventListener('DOMContentLoaded', function() {